pirate/wireguard-docs/README.md

 WireGuard config is in INI syntax, defined in a file usually called `wg0.conf`.
 It can be placed anywhere on the system, but is often placed in `/etc/wireguard/wg0.conf`.

-The config path is specificed as an argument when running any `wg-quick` command, e.g:
+The config path is specified as an argument when running any `wg-quick` command, e.g:
 `wg-quick up /etc/wireguard/wg0.conf` (always specify the full, absolute path)

 Config files can opt to use the limited set of `wg` config options, or the more extended `wg-quick` options, depending on what command is preferred to start WireGuard.
 These docs recommend sticking to `wg-quick` as it provides a more powerful and user-friendly config experience.